ondemandenv/odmd-contracts-base/.odmd/README.md

 This directory contains **GENERIC** platform patterns and development guidelines that can be applied to ANY system built on the ONDEMANDENV platform.

+## 🚨 **WARNING: GENERIC PATTERNS VS. SPECIFIC IMPLEMENTATION** 🚨

+**These documents describe generic platform patterns.** Your project's specific implementation will have its own conventions, directory structures, and phasing that may differ from the examples provided here.

+**ALWAYS prioritize your project's own documentation and established patterns.** If you find a conflict or ambiguity between these generic patterns and your project's specific documentation, **the project-specific documentation is the source of truth.**

 ## 📋 **GENERIC PLATFORM DOCUMENTATION**

 ### **Core Platform Patterns (Ordered by Importance):**